Wu Xiuquan: Cultural Revolution and aftermath

 During the Cultural Revolution, Wu resisted Kang Sheng's attempt to persecute the senior leader Wang Jiaxiang.
 On 8 April 1967, after he posted a big-character poster condemning the chaos created by the radicals at the International Liaison Department, Kang Sheng and Lin Biao arrested Wu as a foreign spy and imprisoned him for eight years.

 In April 1975, Marshal Ye Jianying worked to rehabilitate Wu and appointed him Deputy Chief of the PLA General Staff Department.
 After the end of the Cultural Revolution, Wu was appointed vice president of the special court for the trials of the Gang of Four and the Lin Biao clique.
 He presided over 16 trials and participated in 14 others.
 He was elected a member of the 11th Central Committee and a standing committee member of the 12th and 13th Central Advisory Commission.
 He was also a member of the Standing Committee of the National People's Congress and the Chinese People's Political Consultative Conference.

+In October 1979, Wu became the founding chairman of the newly established Beijing Institute for International Strategic Studies, which in October 1992 was renamed the China Institute for International Strategic Studies (CIISS).

 Wu published several memoirs, including My Life's Journey, Reminiscences of Wu Xiuquan, and Eight Years in the Ministry of Foreign Affairs.

 On 9 November 1997, Wu died in Beijing at the age of 89.